 - Demographics of the farmer (age, gender, etc.)

 Once you’ve built your clearly defined marketing segments, you can craft individual marketing messages that tie to those statements.
-And this is important – especially considering that different prospects are going to respond differently to certain messages.
+Since different farmers are going to respond differently to different messages, this is important.

-For example, if you go to a corn grower and offer to help him with his specialty crop operation, that’s not going to put you off on the right foot with him.
+For example, if you go to a corn grower and offer to help him with his specialty crop operation, it likely won’t be the most productive conversation.

 Here are some areas where you can customize your ads: